Yoga Etiquette: 10 rules

 3. Do I need to create an account first?

-We encourage you to create an account and buy the ‘First time Students Promo: 3 classes for 40€ with PayPal, Visa or make a virement ING LU69 0141 9422 8720 0000.
-Credits good for 6 weeks.
-If you are unsure, feel free to come try a class first and decide at the end of the class it you will pay the 22€ drop-in fee or buy the Promo.
+We encourage you to create an account and buy the ‘First time Students Promo: 3 classes for 40€ with PayPal, Visa or make a bank transfer to LU08 0141 4597 4640 0000 BIC: CELLLULL YogaBalance SARL-S. Credits are good for 6 weeks from date of purchase.
+If you are unsure, feel free to come try a class first and decide at the end of the class if you will pay the 22€ drop-in fee or buy the Promo.
 You will not be able to register in advance if don’t pay online, so please email or SMS us to hold you a space or show up 10 mins before class time.

 4. Can I come to try once before creating an account?